pavelpatrin/yastq/README.md

 2. every task is a bash command
 3. tasks run in a parallel mode (you could hardcode quantity of parallel tasks or select it automatically with cores quantity)
 4. it is possible to add success (exit code 0) and fail (exit code not 0) handlers for every task
+5. it is possible to remove not started tasks

 ## Installation:
 1. cd yastq